hestokes/employee-tracker/README.md

     - View All Employees
     - View All Roles
     - Create New Departments
-    - Create New Employees (to include salaries, departments)
+    - Create New Employees (to include salaries, departments, and salaries)
     - Create New roles
     - Remove Departments
-    - Remove employees
+    - Remove Employees
     - Review Total Salaries by Department

 ## Installation / Deployment